valkey-io/valkey-doc/docs/data-types/_index.md

 ### Strings

-[Strings](/docs/data-types/strings) are the most basic Redis data type, representing a sequence of bytes.
+[Strings](/docs/data-types/strings) are the most basic Valkey data type, representing a sequence of bytes.
 For more information, see:

 * [Overview of Strings](/docs/data-types/strings/)